-Rare Form have been in business since the last century.
+Rare Form has been in business since the last century.
 In that time we’ve made many different sites, of different types, for many different kinds of clients.
 We know a lot about what makes a website work well, and we also see what can send site visitors running screaming into the night.

 (Well, maybe not quite that dramatic, but as far as you as a site owner should be concerned, visitors simply leaving your site without doing anything is just as bad).